 There are so many different food labels on chicken: organic, no hormones, cage free, and more.
 Not sure about it all?
 Read this article!
 We use organic chicken without hormones.

-The spice mix calls for chipotle chile powder.
+The spice mix calls for chipotle chili powder.
 While it costs $9.99 a bottle, it’s worth it.
 It gives the chicken such good flavor (and use it for chili another time)!
 I like the kick it gives the recipe.
 I make up a little more spice mix to coat the chicken better.
 I sprinkle the spices on the chicken and put foil on it.

 I then move on to making the buttermilk dressing.
 The dressing calls for a shallot and garlic.
 Make sure to chop both up very fine.
 I use a nice long knife to chop it super fine.